-Future land cover scenarios for 2030, 2050, 2080, and 2100 were developed based upon 2019 land cover data (see Section 3.3.6) and predicted development based on past trends within the watershed to assess the impacts of this growth.
+Future land cover scenarios for 2030, 2050, 2080, and 2100 were developed based upon 2019 land cover data and predicted development based on past trends within the watershed to assess the impacts of this growth.
 Feature engineering was employed to predict where this future development will occur based on observed development patterns.